codesample143/codesample143/README.md

 # What am I working on now?
 Many of the repositories and related files are outdated as I haven't been pushing regularly, but I plan to update them over the next six months.
 Currently I'm working on development of a multi-functional platform through an API that will be hosted on Heroku.
 This will be done through a mix of Python, FastAPI, Heroku, SQL, Javascript, and related technologies.
 I've yet to decide whether I want to make it open source, but I will definitely consider it.
-This section will be continually updated every couple of months or so.